Famous blue logos: Companies with blue logos

 Estee Lauder Logo

-In cosmetic branding, the use of blue often has two purposes, each of which gives personality to the brand.
-First of all, this hue is associated with the concepts of cleanliness and hygiene, making it an optimal choice for companies that produce products related to personal hygiene.
+In cosmetic branding, using blue often serves two purposes, each of which gives personality to the brand.
+First, this hue is associated with cleanliness and hygiene, making it an optimal choice for companies that produce products related to personal hygiene.

-For companies such as Estée Lauder, richer and deeper shades of blue not only symbolize purity but also embody elements of sophistication and heritage.
+For companies such as Estée Lauder, richer and deeper shades of blue symbolize purity and embody elements of sophistication and heritage.
 This is especially true for brands with a rich history and reputation for quality.
 Nuances of blue evoke a sense of longevity and reliability, which is highly valued in the competitive cosmetics industry.

 Facebook